zephyrproject-rtos/zephyr/doc/reference/kernel/synchronization/mutexes.rst

 Concepts
 ********

-Any number of mutexes can be defined.
+Any number of mutexes can be defined (limited only by available RAM).
 Each mutex is referenced by its memory address.

 A mutex has the following key properties: